ProvableHQ/leo/RELEASING.md

 cargo binstall leo-lsp
 ```

+## Adding a New Publishable Crate

+Before relying on the automated publishing workflow for a new crate, bootstrap
+the crate on crates.io:

+1. Add the crate to the workspace with the intended package name and metadata.
+2. Publish the first version manually with `cargo publish -p <crate-name>`.
+3. Configure crates.io Trusted Publishing for the crate:
+   - provider: GitHub Actions
+   - owner: `ProvableHQ`
+   - repository: `leo`
+   - workflow: `publish-crates.yml`
+   - environment: `crates-io`
+4. Confirm the crate owner set includes the maintainers who can adjust crates.io
+   owner and Trusted Publishing settings.

+After the first version exists on crates.io and Trusted Publishing is
+configured, future version bumps merged to `master` are handled by
+`publish-crates.yml`.

 ## Adding a New Binary Crate

+For crates that should also produce GitHub release artifacts, ensure the crate
-No workflow changes are needed.
-Ensure the new crate has a `[[bin]]` section in
+has a `[[bin]]` section in its `Cargo.toml` and add a
-its `Cargo.toml` and add a `[package.metadata.binstall]` section.
-After the first
+`[package.metadata.binstall]` section.
+No workflow changes are needed once the
-crate version exists on crates.io and Trusted Publishing is configured, future
-version bumps merged to `master` are handled by `publish-crates.yml`.
+crate has completed the publishable-crate bootstrap steps above.